-To insert a chart into a report, select a Group Footer or Report Footer cell and press the Chart Wizard button.
-The Chart Wizard dialog will open.
+To insert a chart into a report, select a Group Footer or Report Footer cell and click the Line Chart Wizard button.
+The Chart Wizard window will open.

-The Chart Wizard has four tabs: Type, Data, Appearance, Size and Preview.
+The Chart Wizard has four tabs: Type, Data, Appearance, and Size and Preview.
 You can navigate between the tabs by clicking on the tab, or using the Previous and Next buttons.